DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/Eclipse/index.rst

 =======================

 A possible way to develop in DIRAC is using `Eclipse <http://www.eclipse.org/>`_.
+This tool has been the tool of choice for several years.
+Now, maybe not anymore.
+This guide is here because configuring Eclipse was always a headache.

 We know `Emacs <www.gnu.org/s/emacs/>`_ is a great tool, and someone can't just leave without it.
 And that also `vim <http://www.vim.org/>`_ is great.
 Other excellent options include `pycharm <https://www.jetbrains.com/pycharm/>`_, `sublime <https://www.sublimetext.com/>`_, and `atom <https://atom.io/>`_.

+For all the above you need some plugins.
+One of them is for sure pylint.
+You can also use pep8 and autopep8, as long as you keep tabs of 2 spaces instead of 4.

-Anyway, this is a quick guide for *Eclipse* in case you want to use it, but it is not mandatory to use it.
+Anyway, to repeat: this is a quick guide for *Eclipse* in case you want to use it, but it is not mandatory to use it.

 As it has been true for the previous paragraph, this guide will NOT explain the basic usage of eclipse and its plugins: go on the net and search.
 In a nutshell, based on experience we can say that:

 - Eclipse is a good tool.
 It will simplify your life.
 - There are many Eclipse versions out there: just take the *classic* one, and take the latest package.